mrwan200/facebook-chat-livestram/README.md

 # Facebook Live Stream Chat

+# Update
+Facebook has rate limit so You can't to use facebook chat livestream :(

 # How to Install facebook-chat-livestram
 1. extrat Folder server and copy to my website hosting
 2. go to phpmyadmin and create database